- The extended attributes are inconsistent error prevents users from launching applications.

-- After doing that, restart your PC or log off and log back in to your account.
+- After doing that, restart your PC or log off and log back into your account.

 If the issue doesn’t appear anymore, it means that a third-party application is causing this problem.
-To find the problematic application you need to repeat the same steps again and turn on all services and applications one by one or in groups.
+To find the problematic application, you need to repeat the same steps again and turn on all services and applications one by one or in groups.

-Solution 3 – Change User Account Control settings
+3. Change the User Account Control settings

-- Once the window opens, move the slider to the default value or set it to Never Notify.
+- Once the window opens, move the slider to the default value or set it to Never notify.
 Click OK to save changes.

 - After doing that, restart the computer and check if the problem is resolved.